makrai/notes/kopiczko2310-VeRA-vector-rand-proj-lora.md

 ## Random Models and Projections

-* The concept of using random matrices and projections for model efficiency is
+* The concept of using random matrices and projections for model efficiency
 * Frankle & Carbin (2019): randomly-initialized neural networks contain
   subnetworks that are capable of reaching high performance when trained
 * Ramanujan+ (2020) revealed that there exist subnetworks that can achieve